 There are generally no training or educational obligations for owners or staff of breeding/trading establishments.
 Cataluña is the only autonomous community which imposes training requirements for people taking care of animals in breeder/trader establishments.
-The law requires that they follow an officially recognised course and obtain a certificate of competence recognized by the authorities but without examination.
-However these certificates have not yet been introduced by the authorities.
+They must follow an officially recognised course and obtain a certificate of competence recognized by the authorities but without examination.